rdinch/MathResourceStudio-Help/docs/exercise-sets/Basic Number Operations/mixed-basic-operations.md

 With Mixed Basic Operations you can create a random mixture of basic operations equations.

+!!! note
-Note: Many of the options available for single operation basic exercises sets are available for Mixed Basic Operations, but not all.
+    Many of the options available for single operation basic exercises sets are available for Mixed Basic Operations, but not all.
 In some cases you may want to use the single operation exercise sets.

 Change the number of exercises